 Marilyn Baffoe-Bonnie, MA

-Marilyn Baffoe-Bonnie is a doctoral student in the Department of Sociology at Rutgers University.
-She is also predoctoral fellow in the Department of Bioethics, where her work is co-funded by the National Human Genome Research Institute.
-She utilizes quantitative, qualitative, and computational methods to conduct research in the fields of medical sociology, research ethics, and science and technology.
-Her major projects focus on the ethical and social implications of using emerging biotechnologies, like CRISPR, to treat sickle cell disease.
-Her other projects investigate health disparities, medical mistrust, Black mental health, implicit bias, and resource allocation.
-Her work has been published in the journal Bioethics.
+Marilyn Baffoe-Bonnie is a Ph.D.
+Candidate in the Department of Sociology at Rutgers University.
+She is also predoctoral fellow in the Department of Bioethics and National Human Genome Research Institute Health Disparities Unit.
+She utilizes quantitative, qualitative, and computational methods to conduct research in the fields of medical sociology, bioethics, and science and technology.
+Her dissertation focuses on the ethical and social implications of using emerging biotechnologies, like CRISPR, to treat sickle cell disease.
+Her other projects center health equity, research ethics, and patient experience.
+Her work has been published in Bioethics and Social Science & Medicine.
 Marilyn holds a Master of Bioethics from the Perelman School of Medicine at the University of Pennsylvania and a Bachelor of Science in Psychology with minors in Health Studies and Peace, Justice, and Human Rights from Haverford College.

 NOTE: PDF documents require the free Adobe Reader.